 Sunshine Coast Open House is a free event, which provides visitors with the rare opportunity to tour architecturally diverse, well-designed and historic buildings across the region.
-The inaugural Sunshine Coast Open House on Saturday 21 October will feature 30 historic and contemporary buildings from Caloundra to Pomona and beyond.
+The second annual Sunshine Coast Open House on Saturday 20 October will feature 30 historic and contemporary buildings from Caloundra to Pomona and beyond.

 OPEN HOUSE QUEENSLAND